By Natalie Boyd

-2. Re-optimize existing content
+2. Re-optimize existing content.

-3. Re-package existing content
+3. Repackage existing content.

-4. Seek out new channels
+4. Seek out new channels.

 Finding new marketing channels to use goes beyond experimenting with different social media networks.
 To help get your lead conversion opportunities in front of a larger audience, consider adding one of your most popular articles to your email signature or even contacting industry news sources or partners to see if you can get a targeted piece of content in their newsletter.

-5. A/B test
+5. A/B test.

-Using A/B testing, in which two slightly different variations of an asset are tested to see which performs best, can help make sure that you identify and use the best positioning possible for each offer.
-A/B testing the CTAs for a lead generation offer can be a fast and easy way to help make sure your offer click-through rates are as high as possible.
+Using A/B testing, in which two slightly different variations of an asset are tested to see which performs best, can help you identify and use the best positioning possible for each offer.
+A/B testing the CTAs for a lead generation offer can be a fast and easy way to make sure your offer's click-through rates are as high as possible.

 Regardless of what route you take, maximizing your lead generation comes down to three things: